adrita78/A-Domain-Specificity/README.md

 - [PyTorch](https://pytorch.org/get-started/locally/) >= 1.4
 - Transformers library (Hugging Face)

+Once you have installed the dependencies and downloaded the dataset, you can run the code by opening the Notebooks in your Google Colab environment.

 # Dataset
 The dataset used for training, validation, and testing is located in the data directory.
 It consists of sequences and their corresponding labels in a tab-separated values (TSV) format.
 Each line in the TSV file represents a sequence-label pair.